 - Replacing the former Transbay Terminal at First and Mission streets

-- Extending Caltrain and California High Speed Rail underground from Caltrain’s current terminus at 4th and King streets into the new downtown Transit Center
+- Extending Caltrain and California High Speed Rail underground from Caltrain’s current terminus at 4th and King Streets into the new downtown Transit Center

 - Creating a new neighborhood with homes, offices, parks and shops surrounding the new Transit Center

 The first phase of the project will create a new five-story Transit Center with one above-grade bus level, ground-floor, concourse, and two below-grade rail levels serving Caltrain and future California High Speed Rail.
-Phase I will also create new bus ramps that will connect the Transit Center to a new off-site bus storage facility and the San Francisco-Oakland Bay Bridge.
+Phase I will also create new bus ramp that will connect the Transit Center to a new off-site bus storage facility and the San Francisco-Oakland Bay Bridge.

 Designed by Pelli Clarke Pelli Architects (PCPA), the new Transit Center will feature a 5.4 acre park on the roof of the bus and rail station.
-A complementary Transit Tower designed by PCPA and developed by Hines will be built adjacent to the Transit Center and will provide additional financing for the project.
+A complementary transit tower designed by PCPA and developed by Hines will be built adjacent to the Transit Center and will provide additional financing for the project.

 Passenger service for all the transit systems using the Transit Center will continue uninterrupted while construction of the new facility continues.
 The project broke ground on the Transbay Temporary Terminal facility in December 2008.
 Operations at the Temporary Terminal began in August 2010 and the temporary facility now serves transit riders while the new Transit Center is being constructed.

-The Transbay Transit Center and Caltrain Downtown Extension Program costs are estimated at $4.185 billion, escalated to the year of expenditure (YOE).
-The first phase of the project includes construction of the above-ground portion of the new intermodal Transit Center, bus ramps, and bus storage facility.
+The Transbay Transit Center and Caltrain Downtown Extension Program costs are estimated at approximately $6 billion, escalated to the year of expenditure (YOE).
+The first phase of the project includes construction of the above-ground portion of the new intermodal Transit Center, bus ramp and bus storage facility.
 It also includes construction of the Temporary Terminal to serve passengers while the new Transit Center is under construction.
 On June 11, 2009, the TJPA Board directed the Transit Center’s architect to also include the below-grade rail levels in the design, rather than just rail foundations as had been previously planned in the phasing.
 The TJPA is actively seeking funding for the rail tunnels.
 The second phase of the project will complete the 1.3-mile extension of the Caltrain rail line from Fourth and King streets underground into the new Transit Center.